mikecamilleri/our-data/nws/README.md

 ## State of the API and this package

-**WARNING!:** This project is a work in progress and absolutely not production ready.
+This project is a work in progress and absolutely not production ready.
 The exported interface may be unstable.

 The API that this package interacts with is itself a work in progress.
 According to the specification tab [here](https://www.weather.gov/documentation/services-web-api), only `alerts/*` endpoints are currently considered operational by the NWS.